Battle of France: Allied strategy

-Escaut Plan/Plan E
+Escaut plan/Plan E

 On 3 September 1939, French military strategy had been settled, taking in analyses of geography, resources and manpower.
 The French Army would defend in the east (right flank) and attack on the west (left flank) by advancing into Belgium, to fight forward of the French frontier.
 The extent of the forward move was dependent on events, which were complicated when Belgium ended the Franco-Belgian Accord of 1920 after the German Remilitarisation of the Rhineland on 7 March 1936.
-The neutrality of the Belgian state was reluctant openly to co-operate with France but information was communicated about Belgian defences.
+The neutrality of the Belgian state meant that Belgium was reluctant openly to co-operate with France but information was communicated about Belgian defences.
 By May 1940, there had been an exchange of the general nature of French and Belgian defence plans but little co-ordination against a German offensive to the west, through Luxembourg and eastern Belgium.
 The French expected Germany to breach Belgian neutrality first, providing a pretext for French intervention or that the Belgians would request support when an invasion was imminent.
 Most of the French mobile forces were assembled along the Belgian border, ready to forestall the Germans.